 In short, all of them.
 Given these times, everyone is fighting for sales.

 Check all the major retailers to compare deals.
-Be sure that before you pull the trigger, don’t forget to see the deals your mom and pop shops are offering.
+Be sure that before you pull the trigger, don’t forget to see the deals your mom and pop shops are offering as well.

 They truly need business more than ever.
 Buying from them could help keep their doors open and food on their families table.